-Summary of Key Hazards and Consequences
+Summary of Key Hazards

-As a required component of a dam safety inspection, the following key hazards at the site were identified and the consequences of different failure modes of the North Dam and the SRS were assessed:
+As a required component of a DSI, the following key hazards at the site were identified and the consequences of different hypothetical failure modes of the North Dam and the SRS were assessed:

-- runoff from extreme precipitation events,
+runoff from extreme precipitation events,

-- · seismic events,

-- ice build up and debris in the SRS spillway,

-- flow capacity of the SRS spillway, and

-- potential for liquefaction of the tailings.
+- · seismic events, - ice build up and debris in the SRS spillway, - · flow capacity of the SRS spillway, and - potential for liquefaction of the tailings.

-The key failure modes assessed included:
+The key hypothetical failure modes assessed included:

 - Dam Overtopping,

-- Piping,
+- Piping, and

-- Slope Stability
+- Slope Stability.

-The assessment concluded that the North Dam and the SRS Dyke are in good condition, meet current expectations and fall within acceptable guidelines for stability.
-None of the above failure modes are of concern.
+The assessment concluded that the North Dam and the SRS Dike are in good condition, meet current expectations and fall within acceptable guidelines for stability.
+None of the above hypothetical failure modes are of a concern to manifest themselves.

-Consequence Classifications
+Summary of Consequence Classifications

-Consequence classification is not related to the likelihood of a failure, but rather the potential impact resulting from a failure if it did occur.
-The last Dam Safety Review was carried out by AMECFW (now the Wood Group) in 2015.
-Based on this review, the CDA Dam Consequence Classification of the North Dam was changed from "Low" to "Significant".
-This classification does not indicate a risk of failure, but rather the consequence of failure in the extremely unlikely event of a failure.
-This review concluded that there were no dam safety or stability issues associated with the North Dam and that the dam was in good condition.
-The Consequence Classification of the Sediment Retaining Structure is "Low".
+Consequence classification is not related to the likelihood of a failure, but rather the potential impact resulting from a hypothetical failure if it did occur.
+The last Dam Safety Review (DSR) was carried out by AMEC Foster Wheeler (AMECFW) (now the WOOD Group) in 2015.
+Based on this review, the CDA Dam Consequence Classification (DCC) of the North Dam was changed from "Low" to "Significant" and the DCC for the SRS remained as "Low".
+The change for the North Dam was based on an issue raised by AMECFW noting that there was a potential for liquefaction of the tailings if the dam were to fail and that during a flood event there was a potential for overtopping of the dam.
+The Consequence Classification of the Sediment Retaining Structure was assessed during the DSI and remains "Low".